carla-simulator/rllib-integration/README.md

 python3 aws_helper.py create-image --name <AMI-name> --installation-scripts <installation-scripts> --instance-type <instance-type> --volume-size <volume-size>
 ```

 **Note:** This script will end by outputting information about the created image.
-In order to use RAY's autoscaler, manually update the image id and security group id information at your autoscaler configuration file with the provided ones.
+In order to use Ray autoscaler, manually update the image id and security group id information at your autoscaler configuration file with the provided ones.

 ### Running the training

-With the image created, we can use RAY's API to run the training at the cluster:
+With the image created, we can use Ray's API to run the training at the cluster:

 1. Initialize the cluster: